envycontent/haiku-user-manual/content/add-a-document-to-the-doctoral-training-centre.rst

    :align: center

 #.
-Add a title for your document
+Add a title for your document.
 #.
 The description is displayed in search results making them more meaningful to users of the site.
 #.
 Click **Browse ...** and upload your file.
 #.
 Click **Save**.